 - Administrative infrastructure and operating expenses

 Salaries and benefits: The vast majority of differential tuition revenues go to pay faculty and staff.
 For FY18, 65 faculty and staff members are fully or partially funded by differential tuition.
 Many of the faculty and staff supported through differential tuition are instrumental in our aspiration to become a top-tier business and economics program.
-Without them, we could not teach the number of courses nor offer program support in our student advising, entrepreneurship, study abroad, or graduate programs as we do today.
+Without them, we could not teach the number of courses nor offer program support in our student advising, career development, entrepreneurship, study abroad, or graduate programs as we do today.

-New and existing student extracurricular programs: We believe that “outside-the-classroom” learning is as important as “inside-the-classroom” learning and provide our students with a variety of experiential opportunities to further their understanding of contemporary business methods.
-Our goal is to seed these programs with funding from the school, with a clear objective for the programs to become self-funded within a set timeframe.
+New and existing programs: We believe that “outside-the-classroom” learning is as important as “inside-the-classroom” learning and provide our students with a variety of experiential opportunities to further their understanding of contemporary business methods.
+Our goal is to develop these programs with funding from the school, with a clear objective for the programs to become self-funded within a set timeframe.
 Differential tuition helps to cover costs associated with our international and entrepreneurship programs, as well as our career development services.
 It also includes support for academic departments, visiting faculty, and curriculum development.

 Administrative infrastructure: Administrative Infrastructure category includes faculty research and development, including software and research databases, branding and marketing for the Huntsman School, and student wages.